AustynSmock/Frogger/README.md

 ## Description

-Frogger is a classic arcade game where the player controls a frog and must safely guide it across various obstacles, such as roads and rivers, to reach the goal.
+Toader is a spinoff of the classic arcade game frogger where the player controls a frog and must safely guide it across various obstacles, such as roads and rivers, to reach the goal.
 The game includes features like lilypads and lives to enhance gameplay.

 ## Features